• Skip to primary navigation

 Add the chocolate mixture to the egg mixture, whisking constantly as you pour it in.
 Then add the plain flour.
 Finally fold in the chopped tinned cherries and the dark chocolate chips.

-Pour the batter into a lined traybake tin and bake.
-Once they are cool, cut the Black Forest Brownies into squares and decorate them with a drizzle of dark chocolate and some glace cherries.
+Pour the batter into a lined tin, add the cherry and kirsch jam on top and swirl it around, then bake.
+Once they are cool, chill in the fridge then cut the Black Forest Brownies into squares.

 For the full recipe with measurements, head to the recipe card at the end of this post.